moh-sec/home-lab-penetration-testing/lab-setup/linux-attacker/README.md

-# 🐧 Linux Attacker Setup
+# Linux Attacker Setup

-## 🖥️ System Information
+## System Information
 - OS: Kali Linux
-- Type: Virtual Machine
+- Environment: Virtual Machine
-- Role: Attacker Machine
+- Role: Attacker machine used for testing

 ---

-## 🌐 Network Configuration
+## Network Configuration
-- Network Type: Bridged
+- Network mode: Bridged
-- IP Address: (192.168.1.14)
+- IP address: 192.168.1.14
-- Connectivity: Can reach Windows 11 target
+- Connectivity: Able to communicate with the Windows 11 target machine

 ---

-## 🧰 Installed Tools
+## Installed Tools
 - nmap
 - net-tools
+- curl
-- curl / wget
+- wget

 ---

-## 📌 Notes
+## Notes
-- Used only for authorized lab testing
+- This machine is used exclusively for authorized lab testing.
-- No attacks performed yet
+- No active attacks have been performed at this stage.